What is a bone bruise?

 Your healthcare provider will need to rule out other medical problems, such as a bone

-A bone bruise can only be seen on an MRI.
-But it can be diagnosed and treated without
+A bone bruise can be seen only on an MRI scan.
+But it can be diagnosed and treated

 Your healthcare provider may treat your bone bruise with rest, ice, pain medicines,